-Across England, thousands of organisations produce health and social care information for the public which varies greatly in terms of quality and reliability.
+Across England, thousands of organisations produce health and care information for the public which varies greatly in terms of quality and reliability.
 So how can the public tell whether information is truth or myth?

 The Information Standard is a certification programme for all organisations producing evidence-based health and care information for the public.
 Any organisation achieving The Information Standard has undergone a rigorous assessment to check that the information they produce is clear, accurate, balanced, evidence-based and up-to-date.